-Q13.
-Does the company report on its performance against its animal welfare policy and objectives?
-Companies should explain how they have performed against their policy commitments, and against their objective targets. s and The company does not report on how it has performed against the commitments set out in its overarching policy.
-0 The company reports on how it has performed against the commitments set out in its overarching policy.
-5 The company does not report on how it has performed against its objectives and targets.
+Q14.
+Does the company report on its performance against its animal welfare objectives?
+Companies should explain how they have performed against their policy commitments and against their object and targets. tives The company does not report on how it has performed against its objectives and targets.
 0 The company reports on how it has performed against its objectives and targets.
-5 (Ma) (Score 10)
+5 (Max Score 5)